 When applying for a mortgage, one’s personal income is a major consideration.
 If looking at a Buy to Let mortgage, the lender will look at the proposed rental income.
 When looking at bridging finance, neither of these are taken into account.

-It’s also worth noting that since the last financial downturn in the UK, no lender has returned to offering 100% of the value of a property on a mortgage.
-On the other hand, with a bridging loan, this is often granted.
+It’s also worth noting that since the last financial downturn in the UK, no lender has returned to offering 100% -- not without some very good reason and certainly not often of the value of a property on a mortgage, whereas, with a bridging loan, this is often granted.

-Ultimately, the bridging finance company are not so much lending money, as they are investing in property.
-Like any investor, they’ll be taking a number of factors into consideration.
+Ultimately, the bridging finance company are not so much lending money, as they are investing in property, and like any investor, they’ll be taking a number of factors into consideration.

 Developers will naturally present optimistic figures to the bridging finance company.
 That company will appoint a RICS qualified surveyor to take a closer look at the project.
 His or her valuation will be conservative, but this need not be thought of as a stumbling block.

-Beyond their valuation, there are several fairly obvious questions that need to be answered.
+Beyond their valuation, there are a number of fairly obvious questions that need to be answered.
 First and foremost are the borrowers’ experience with bridging finance – have they used it before?
-What methods did they utilise to repay the loan, and what are their sources of income?
-Again, that last question does not mean that the lender is looking at a multiple of salary to work out just how much can be borrowed.
-A stable income and a history of good financial management always goes a long way when looking to raise finance, whether it be a personal loan, mortgage, or of course, a bridging loan.
+What methods did they utilise to repay the loan and what are their sources of income? – Did they use?
+Or will they use?
+I define this as what is your exit strategy ie sale or refinance and what's the likely hood of either of these happening… Again, that last question does not mean that the lender is looking at a multiple of salary to work out just how much can be borrowed, but a stable income and a history of good financial management always goes a long way when looking to raise finance – whether it be a personal loan, mortgage, or of course, a bridging loan.

 It should come as no surprise that bridging loans do come with a higher rate of interest than a more typical mortgage.
 Of course, one needs to take a much shorter-term view of such things.
 An APR of 5% on a mortgage might sound a lot more competitive than the 10-15% one expects of a bridging loan, but it’s accrued over a period of 25 years, whereas bridging finance typically lasts a maximum of 12 months.

 There are some additional fees to consider here too.
 There are legal fees, surveyor’s fees and arrangement fees.
-However, a quality lender like Tab Lending assures their clients of complete transparency when it comes to their fee structure.
+However, a quality lender like TAB assures their clients of complete transparency when it comes to their fee structure.

 Well, it’s simply because commercial lending is bespoke, and hence a borrower’s eligibility falls to a range of different criteria.
 Say, for example, a borrower was looking at a buy to let property, a bridging loan would be offered based on the rental potential, along with the projections for the property’s value.
 With a mortgage, only the borrower’s income would be taken into consideration, which can be a barrier to entry into the landlord business.

-George was not looking to move until he happened to spot a For Sale sign outside a home that he just could not ignore.
+George was not looking to move until he happened to spot a for sale sign outside a home that he simply could not ignore.

 George’s current home was not even on the market.
 In fact, before putting it on, he would need to spend something in the region of £20,000 on modernising his home and thus maximising his sales potential.

 With several interested parties, George knew that time was against him.
-A conversation with a bridging loan specialist lead him to make an application.
-Leveraging his existing home against the bridging finance, he was able to put in an offer and eventually agree upon a purchase price.
+A conversation with a bridging loan specialist led him to make an application, and leveraging his existing home against the bridging finance, he was able to put in an offer and eventually agree upon a purchase price.

-After that, George was able to modernise his home.
-Not only that, the £17,000 he’d spent on the redecoration increased the value of his home to the tune of £30,000!
-With his finance sorted, he was able to take out a mortgage on his new home, all of which cleared his bridging loan within 5 months.
+George met with a financial adviser and mortgage specialist… After that, George was able to modernise his home.
+Not only that, the £17,000 he'd spent on the redecoration increased the value of his home to the tune of £30,000!
+With his finance sorted, he was able to take out a mortgage on his new home, all of which cleared his bridging loan within five months.
+At a cost of?

 Samantha was running a successful print business but was starting to become a victim of her own success.
 Increased demand for her services meant that she needed to invest in new industrial printing equipment, as well as premises in which to operate them.

 Jeremy owned a semi-detached house in North London.
-After consulting with an architect, he learned that he could create 4 self-contained flats, although naturally, this would incur some major building works.
+After consulting with an architect, he learned that he could create four self-contained flats, although naturally, this would incur some major building works.

-Jeremy was able to pay off his bridging loan from the sale of 3 of the 4 flats.
-The 4th flat was left for him to sell at a pure profit, which he used as a sizeable deposit on his new home.
-Jeremy now has a very low monthly mortgage payment on his dream home.
+Jeremy was able to pay off his bridging loan from the sale of three of the four flats, leaving the fourth flat for him to sell at a pure profit, which he used as a sizeable deposit on his new home and leaving Jeremy with a very low monthly mortgage payment on his dream home.

 - Bridging loans can be arranged against all types of buildings, be it commercial or residential, and regardless of its condition.
 The same bridging finance can also be used for the purchase of land, whereas a mortgage can only be used for the purchase of a habitable property.

 - Bridging loans have no age restriction.
 The risk being taken on the part of the lender is against your property or business venture.
-It’s becoming increasingly difficult for people in their 50s, earning an average income, to be accepted for a mortgage application.
-The criteria banks use to assess people’s liability belongs to an outdated system.
+It’s becoming increasingly difficult for people in their 50s, earning an average income, to be accepted for a mortgage application, as the criteria banks use to assess people’s liability belongs to an outdated system.

 - Bridging finance can be arranged for a limited company, whereas mortgages are only ever available in personal name only.